Tunable large Berry dipole in strained twisted bilayer graphene: Twisted Bilayer Graphene with uniaxial strain

 In a monolayer graphene the primitive lattice vectors are $a_{1}=a(1,0)$ and $a_{2}=a(1/2,\sqrt{3}/2)$ with $a\approx2.46 \text{\AA}$ the lattice constant.
 The reciprocal lattice vectors, $b_{i}$, $i=1,2$ satisfying $a_{i}\cdot b_{j}=2\pi\delta_{ij}$ are then given by $b_{1}=\frac{2\pi}{a}(1,-1/\sqrt{3})$ and $b_{2}=\frac{2\pi}{a}(1,-1/\sqrt{3})$.
 The graphene Dirac cones are located at $\boldsymbol{K}_{\pm}=-\xi(2b_{1}+b_{2})/3$ with $\xi=\pm1$ a valley index.
 For a twisted bilayer graphene, we define the structure as in Ref. \citep{Moon2013}, by rotating layers $l=1$ and $l=2$ of the $AA$-stacked configuration around a common $B$ site by $-\theta/2$ and $\theta/2$, respectively.
 If $R(\theta)$ represents a rotation matrix by $\theta$, the primitive and reciprocal lattice vectors in each rotated layer are written as $a_{i}^{(l)}=R(\mp\theta/2)a_{i}$ and $b_{i}^{(l)}=R(\mp\theta/2)b_{i}$, respectively.
 We now introduce a geometric uniaxial deformation, where the bilayer system is relatively stressed along one direction and unstressed on the perpendicular direction~\citep{BiFu2019}.
 Geometrically, uniaxial strain can be described by two parameters, the strain relative magnitude $\epsilon$ and the strain direction $\phi$.
 The strain tensor $\mathfrak{\varepsilon}$ in terms of these two parameters is written as

 where $\nu=0.16$ is the Poisson ratio for graphene.
 In strained TBG, the transformed primitive and reciprocal lattice vectors for each rotated graphene layer are given by

 with $\varepsilon_{l}$ the strain tensor and $l$ a layer index.
-As shown in Fig.~[\ref{fig: Figure1}a)], in TBG without strain, the moire dots in the lattice have a circular shape.
-The combined effect of twist and strain deforms the lattice and these dots become elliptical, Fig.~[\ref{fig: Figure1}b)].
-In this situation and by Eq.~\ref{eq: StrainRealPrimitive}, the reciprocal lattice vectors of the deformed moiré superlattice are $\boldsymbol{g}_{i}=\beta_{i}^{(1)}-\beta_{i}^{(2)}$.
+In TBG with uniaxial heterostrain, the relative deformation satisfy $\varepsilon=\varepsilon_{2}-\varepsilon_{1}$ with $\varepsilon_{2} = -\varepsilon_{1} =\frac{1}{2}\varepsilon$.
+This ensure that each layer is strained oppositely with the same magnitude \cite{BiFu2019}.
+As shown in Fig.~[1a)], in TBG without strain, the moir\'e dots in the lattice have a circular shape.
+The combined effect of twist and strain deforms the lattice and these dots become elliptical, Fig.~[1b)].
+In this situation and by Eq.~\ref{eq: StrainRealPrimitive}, the reciprocal lattice vectors of the deformed moir\'e superlattice are $\boldsymbol{g}_{i}=\beta_{i}^{(1)}-\beta_{i}^{(2)}$.

 In addition to the geometrical effects, the strain affects the electronic structure by a change in the intralayer Hamiltonian.
 In the small strain limit, this change can be introduced by a pseudomagnetic field in the low energy Hamiltonian~\citep{Nam2017}.
 In each graphene layer the vector potential, $A^{(l)}=(A_{x}^{(l)},A_{y}^{(l)})$, for this field is given by \citep{GuineaStrain}